luiscarlin/redux-react-calculator/README.md

 A calculator built using React and Redux while doing TDD

-See it running here https://luiscarlin.github.io/redux-react-calculator/
+See the production build running here https://luiscarlin.github.io/redux-react-calculator/

 ## Run